 1. Education

-There are differences between a counselor and a therapist around acquired education.
+There are educational differences between a counselor and a therapist.
 Both professions require, at minimum, a master’s level degree, clinical and supervision hours, and passing a licensure exam.
 Both professions may receive training in general areas needed for either profession, such as addiction, grief, diagnosis, crisis management, multicultural approaches, or trauma intervention.
 Therapists sometimes receive more training around diagnosis of mental health conditions than certain types of counselors.
-Differences in training will also vary by school, and it is important to be informed about the type of program your therapist or counselor graduated from.
+Training differences depend on the school, so it’s important to be informed about the program your therapist or counselor attended.

 In order to qualify as a licensed counselor, an individual must: